 And while humans enjoy looking at the flowers, birds such as Canyon wrens, spotted towhees, American dippers, acorn woodpeckers and ruby-crowned sparrows utilize them as a food source.
 So visitors will want to bring binoculars and hiking shoes for spring and fall guided bird walks.

-But the park is not just an avian paradise, the occasional black bear, coyote and mountain lion often roam the park in search for deer, other small game, and fish.
+But the park is not just an avian paradise, the occasional black bear, coyote and mountain lion often roam the park in search of deer, other small game, and fish.
 The same fish sought by the many anglers that flock to South Yuba River State Park year-after-year to go fishing once the spring runoff has subsided and the river level drops.

 Fishing in the area requires a license and is best from Rush Creek, located about 1.1 miles west of the trailhead for the Independence Trail.